And I will put enmity

 This text prophetically declares a biological impossibility: the virgin birth of the Messiah.

 Consistently throughout Scripture the seed is a byproduct of male biology, not female.
 Some translations bypass this oddity with the non-literal translation offspring (see, e.g., ESV, NET, NIV, NLT, etc.).

 The terminology of the seed will be important for other passages declaring the lineage of the Messiah.
 We will see that the promised seed, the Messiah, will come through the lineage of Abraham, Isaac, Jacob, Judah, and David.
 All of these males will feature prominently in looking for the coming Messiah.
-However, the foundational text at hand in Genesis 3:15 declares boldly that the Messiah will come miraculously through a virgin birth by being the seed of the woman, not the man.
+However, in Genesis 3:15 it is declared boldly that the Messiah will come miraculously through a virgin birth by being the seed of the woman, not the man.

 Unlike every other human being who is born by the seed of a man the protoevangelium declares that the decisive battle will be fought by the seed of the woman.

 Prophecy regarding the virgin birth of the Messiah is more popularly understood from Isaiah 7:14 (cf. Matthew 1:22-25).
 However, we'd be missing an important nuance of this passage if we failed to note that the prophesied seed would be miraculously born of the woman.

 Born to Suffer and Die

 More important for our purposes is not the miraculous nature of the birth of the Messiah but the purpose of His birth.
 This text explains that the Messiah is born to suffer and die.